paritytech/substrate/frame/benchmarking/README.md

 The production profile applies various compiler optimizations.
 These optimizations slow down the compilation process *a lot*.
-If you are just testing things out and don't need final numbers, use `--release` instead.
+If you are just testing things out and don't need final numbers, don't include `--profile=production`.

 ## Running Benchmarks